dn54321/Weaget/README.md

 - A search engine with autocomplete.
 - Responsive Design.
 - Temperature & Measurement conversion options.
-- Optimisations that determine what conversion systems to use based on your location.
 - Weather & nearby places at your current location.
 - Rainfall Graph w/ heuristic to show the most meaningful graph.
 - Skeleton framework while weather data is being fetched.